rhema-ray/ProDevs/docs/style-guide.md

 ```html
 <div class="mobile-nav-overlay"></div>
 ```
 Don't use obscure names.
 Use names that are descriptive or easy to understand.
-If you're going to use short forms, use things everyone will understand or add a comment at the beginning of the document explaining what the short form means.
+If you're going to use short forms, use names everyone will understand or add a comment at the beginning of the document explaining what the short form means.

-4. Naming sections: For simplicity, I suggest we name sections like this:
+### 4. Naming sections: For simplicity, I suggest we name sections like this:
 ```html
 <section class="section-1" id="hero">
 <!-- or -->